botpress/botpress/examples/docker-compose/README.md

 The nginx configuration doesn't include settings for SSL, but those are available on the documentation

-Before typing any of the commands below, edit botpress/Dockerfile and set the latest version for the image.
 Volumes are already configured and your files will be available under the folder botpress/

+## Quick Start

+1. Visit [Docker Hub](https://cloud.docker.com/u/botpress/repository/docker/botpress/server) to get the latest version
+2. Edit `botpress/Dockerfile` and set the latest version
-\*\* For Pro editions, you need to set your license key in the docker-compose file prior to execution
+3. If running Pro images, edit `docker-compose-pro.yaml` and set your license key at BP_LICENSE_KEY
+4. Type the build command (they are listed below)

-### Community - Dev
+### Community

 |      Service      | Port | Directly accessible |
 | :---------------: | :--: | :-----------------: |